Roshni-P/ARNailPolishTryOn/README.md

 # ARNailPolishTryOn
-This app detects nails and allows one to try on, different shades
+This app detects nails and allows one to try on, different shades.

+Coding is still in Progress...